-If you submitted an application for access more than 90 days ago and we have not notified you of a decision, you cannot apply for an internal reconsideration.
-You may appeal to the AAT or contact the Ombudsman (see below for more information).
+If you submitted an application for access and we have not notified you of a decision, within 90 business days or within any notified extended consideration period, you cannot apply for an internal reconsideration.
+You may appeal to the AAT or contact the Commonwealth Ombudsman (see below for more information).

 How do I apply for an internal reconsideration?

-Complete an Application for Internal Reconsideration form (available in reading rooms) or send a letter, email or fax to the Archives office that refused you access.
+To apply for Internal Reconsideration please email email@example.com, providing the details of your application.
 There is no application fee.
-Your application must clearly identify the record (ie give the series number and control symbol) and give an address in Australia where we can notify you of our decision.
+Your application must clearly identify the record (i.e. give the series number and control symbol) and give an address in Australia where we can notify you of our decision.

 Applications should be lodged within 28 days of us notifying you of our decision to refuse or restrict access.
-We will advise you in writing of the result of your application for internal reconsideration.
-If we uphold our refusal of access you may then appeal to the Administrative Appeals Tribunal (AAT).
+We will advise you in writing of the result of your application for internal reconsideration within 30 business days.
+If we uphold our refusal of access you may then appeal to the AAT.

 What is the Administrative Appeals Tribunal (AAT)?

-The Administrative Appeals Tribunal independently reviews administrative decisions made by Australian government agencies, including the National Archives.
+The AAT independently reviews administrative decisions made by Australian government agencies, including the National Archives.
 It operates much like a court, but it is not necessary for you to have a lawyer to present your case.